drjova/invenio-stats-js/examples/tutorials/3_bar.md

   },
   legend: {
     visible: false,  // specify the visibility of the graph legend
-    position: 'side'  // specify the position of the graph legend('top', 'bottom', 'left', 'right') },
+    position: 'side'  // specify the position of the graph legend('bottom', 'side') },
   zoom: {
     enabled: true  // enable or disable the zooming/panning functionality